David Winning: Awards

 Winning has won the 1995 Gold Hugo Award and two Silver Plaques from the Chicago International Film Festival, and four national Gemini Award nominations for Best Director/Dramatic Series.
 In 2002 he accepted the first national team award from the Directors Guild of Canada Best TV series Drama for Twice in a Lifetime and was nominated again in 2006.
 His episode of Stargate: Atlantis, "Childhood’s End", won three awards for Directing; New York, Houston and Chicago in 2005.
 In April 2008, Winning won two Directing awards at the Houston Film Festival/WorldFest in Texas and a Special Jury Award for his work on the Lifetime Television vampire series Blood Ties.

+Winning's Film Field Day won Best Ensemble Cast at the Marina del Rey Film Festival in 2024.

 2008 Hawaii Career Award and festival screenings

 Winning was honored at the 2008 Big Island Film Festival in Hawaii.
 He received a Special Career award on May 17, 2008 with a reception in his honor in Waikōloa Village.
 Swamp Devil also won the Golden Honu for Best Foreign feature film.
-A doublebill of his two monster movies was presented at the outdoor festival; Swamp Devil starring Bruce Dern and Black Swarm starring Robert Englund.
+A double bill of his two monster movies was presented at the outdoor festival; Swamp Devil starring Bruce Dern and Black Swarm starring Robert Englund.
 The first in his trilogy was Something Beneath with Kevin Sorbo in 2007.
 Black Swarm also screened at the Boston Film Festival on Friday the 13th of June, 2008.
 Both films were produced in Montreal by Muse Entertainment for the SYFY Channel, New York City.